Energetics of Rydberg-atom Quantum Computing: Comparison to the Energy Consumption of Classical Computing

 The Quantum Fourier Transform can be used as a benchmark for the energetic efficiency of a Rydberg atom quantum computer by comparing its energetic cost to the cost of executing the Discrete Fourier Transform (DFT) on a classical computer.

 To this effect, two state-of-the art supercomputers were chosen.
 The Top500 project \cite{top500project} ranks supercomputers based on their performance and computing efficiency when solving a system of linear equations.
 As of November 2025, El Capitan is the fastest supercomputer in the world, executing 1809.00 PFlop/s and having a power usage of 29685 kW.
-Dividing these 2 numbers, we can obtain the energy needed per flop.
-Since a flop can correspond to roughly 1000 bit operations, we divide this by 1000 to obtain the energy per bit operation $1.64 \cdot 10^{-14}$ J/bit-op.
-One of the most energy efficient supercomputers is Jedi, for which we can do the same procedure and obtain $1.37 \cdot 10^{-14}$ J/bit-op.
+Dividing these 2 numbers, we can obtain the energy needed per flop, $1.64 \cdot 10^{-11}$ J/Flop.
+The most energy efficient is Jedi, for which we can do the same procedure and obtain $1.365 \cdot 10^{-11}$ J/Flop.

-The DFT requires $O(2^{2n})$ gates when $n$ bits are used, but this complexity can be reduced to $O(n2^{n})$ gates thanks to the Fast Fourier Transform algorithm (FFT).
-Thus, to obtain the scaling of the energy cost of implementing the FFT in each supercomputer, we multiply the energy needed per bit operation by $n2^{n}$.
-As a result, the energy expenditure of classical computers executing the FFT is exponential in the bit number.
+To compare classical and quantum Fourier Transforms we express their scaling in terms of the transform's input data size, $N$.
+For the QFT, this is related to the number of qubits, $n$, by $N=2^n$.
+A direct implementation of the DFT has a complexity of $O(N^2)$, but this can be reduced to $O(N\log_2 N)$ thanks to the Fast Fourier Transform algorithm (FFT).
+Consequently, the energy cost of performing a Fourier transform on classical computers grows exponentially with $\log_2(N)$, whereas for the QFT it grows polynomially.
+To compute the pre-factor, we follow \cite{FFT_flops} and consider that $5N\log_2N$ floating point operations are needed for $N$ samples.
+Multiplying this by the energy per Flop yields the scaling of the energy cost of implementing the FFT in each supercomputer

-Figure~\ref{classical_comparison} presents a comparison of the scaling of the energy cost of the implementation of the quantum Fourier transform (QFT) on a Rydberg atom quantum computer, as a function of the number of qubits, with the scaling of the energy cost for performing the discrete Fourier transform (DFT) on two classical supercomputers, El Capitan and Jedi, as a function of the number of bits.
-Table \ref{tab:scaling} displays the energy cost scaling for each component of the Rydberg platform, as well as for classical supercomputers.
+Figure~\ref{classical_comparison} presents a comparison of the scaling of the energy cost of the implementation of the quantum Fourier transform (QFT) on a Rydberg atom quantum computer, as a function of the number of qubits, with the scaling of the energy cost for performing the discrete Fourier transform (DFT) on two classical supercomputers, El Capitan and Kairos.
+Table \ref{tab:scaling} displays the energy cost scaling for each component of the Rydberg platform, as well as for classical supercomputers as a function of $n=\log_2(N)$.